 |

-system or the adjacent anti-aircraft defense complex, while others show it connecting to the
+system or to the adjacent anti-aircraft defense complex, while others show it connecting to the

 tunnel system near the Koksbunker,

 for the Hintereck and Klaushöhe settlements.
-This tunnel is accessible, but
+The tunnel may actually have

 |